5 Simple Ways to Help Your Senior Trust a New Caregiver

 - Involve other family members first.
 Before hiring a caregiver, enlist other family members to help with some of the responsibilities your senior currently entrusts to you.
 You might ask a sibling to accompany you and your parent to doctor visits or sit down with you when it’s time to pay bills.
 Eventually, that family member can take over those responsibilities entirely.
 If you parent still feels anxious, assure her that you’ll continue to be involved, just not as directly as before.

 - Choose the right caregiver.
 When you’re ready to hire in-home care, work with a reputable company to identify a compassionate caregiver who’ll take the time to build a relationship with your parent.
 The Alzheimer’s Association notes that “a person with dementia can sense a care provider’s lack of interest or impatience,” so be sure to hire someone who is genuinely interested in supporting your parent’s social relationships and activities.

 - Transition slowly.
 After finding a qualified caregiver, ask her to stop by to meet your parent.
 Keep the first visit short and social, and plan to be present the entire time.
-At first, your caregiver might only come a few hours each day in the first week..
+Your caregiver might only come a few hours each day in the first week.
 You can gradually increase over time, until you reach the level of help your parent requires.